-Throughout the decades, and even now, people think computers are going to become almost sentient, almost replacing humans.
+Throughout the decades, and even now, people thought computers were going to become almost sentient, eventually replacing humans.
 But every time something new comes out, we get accustomed to that innovation over time and we quickly move onto the next big thing.
 Looking back at early logic based AI programs, all they could do is play very simple games of checkers.
 In 1994, the first programs that could defeat humans in checkers came out.

 People didn’t believe that computers would be able to advance and play chess, due to the high combinations of moves chess requires.
 Just a couple years later, 1996/1997, a computer program called Deep Blue was released.
 In the news, Garry Kasparov, a very famous chess champion from Russia, was defeated by this computer.
-Computers were finally able to run these data structures, because of how powerful mainframe computers were becoming.
-It was pretty amazing because suddenly we thought, ‘wow, computers will beat humans at any kind of games’ – maybe at some point, a computer would be able to diagnose a disease better than a human could.
-And this is actually not true.
-Obviously it didn’t happen in the nineties.
-But, you can see that a lot of these concepts came out early but became popularized in the 1950s and mid 1900s.
-That’s what became ‘AI’ in the late nineties.
+Computers were finally able to run these data structures because of how powerful mainframe computers were becoming.
+It was pretty amazing because suddenly we thought that is computers can beat us at games – maybe at some point, a computer would be able to diagnose a disease better than a human could.
+Obviously it didn’t happen in the nineties, and to this day, we still don’t think this is true.
+But, you can see that a lot of these concepts came out early and became popularized in the 1950s to the mid 1990s – defining ‘AI’.
 And even back then, in the seventies, eighties, we had these concepts such as neural networks and back-propagation.
-So, it’s interesting to see this progress because once we hit the nineties, and you’ll see later the 2000s, people started thinking, ‘Wow, it’s going to be the support vector machines, these statistical approaches that are sometimes able to do character recognition – or even neural networks, deep neural networks.
-That became popular in 2010, 2011, 2012.
+So, it’s interesting to see this progress because once we hit the nineties, and you’ll see later the 2000s, people started thinking, ‘Wow, it’s going to be the support vector machines, these statistical approaches that are sometimes able to do character recognition – or even neural networks, deep neural networks.’
+That became popular in 2010 – 2012.

-So the most recent trend is these deep neural networks.
-You can see the chart below. (insert chat here).
+So the most recent trend are these deep neural networks.
+You can see the chart below.

 This chart is very important.
 Because it means that when you’re learning machine learning, artificial intelligence, what area of history you’re focused on impacts what kind of actual technologies and techniques you’ll learn.
-So it’s very likely that after another 10 years or another 15, 20 years, we’ll see AI go through another winter and we’ll say, ‘Oh, AI is dead, deep neural networks – maybe they aren’t that good,’ and we’ll move onto the next era by which some new technology is implemented.
+So it’s very likely that after another 10 years or another 15, 20 years, we’ll see AI go through another winter and we’ll move onto the next era by which some new technology is implemented.
 Another theme that you should take from this is that with every single change in artificial intelligence, you saw corresponding changes in hardware.
-In the beginning it was mainframe computers.
-Then personal and distributed computers, and now graphics processing units.
+It started with mainframe computers, then personal and distributed computers, and now graphics processing units.
 Nowadays, with these new GPU based neural networks, computers can recognize images, they can recognize pedestrians in the streets, do facial recognition, do language and sentiment analysis, do radiology and beat humans at games such as Alpha Go.

 Recently there’s some research papers that are just coming out where computers are trying to play these video games such as League of Legends.